Lazy Lagoon

 Best time to go

-Lazy is open all year round but would be far less appealing during the rainy season, which usually lasts from March through to the end of May.
+Lazy tends to close during the rainy season, which usually lasts from late March through to the end of May.
 July and August are a great time of year to be here as you’re guaranteed sunshine throughout the day.
 But when you choose to visit may well depend on whether you intend to combine Lazy with a safari at one of the Foxes’ camps.
 See our separate listings for the best times to visit for wildlife.

 Our top tips

-Pack snorkelling gear, good books a Swahili phrase book, a head torch, sun cream, your iPod, your anti-malarials and plastic sandals to make swimming off the reef more comfortable.
+Pack snorkelling gear, good books, a Swahili phrase book, a head torch, sun cream, your anti-malarials and plastic sandals to make swimming off the reef more comfortable.

 Great for...